affulfosu/module-2-data-cleaning/assignments/lab-2-1-replication/docs/lab-2-1-replication.md

-Lab-04 Replication
+Lab 2-1 Replication
 ================
 Branson Fox, BA and Christopher Prener, PhD
-(February 22, 2021)
+(February 14, 2022)

 ## Introduction

-This notebook replicates the results of lab 04.
+This notebook replicates the results of Lab 2-1.

 ## Dependencies